One technology, endless applications

 Across global industries and society are hints of a dramatic shift in the way that we generate and consume energy.

 Fossil fuel-based energy systems are destined for obsolescence.
 Electrification is set to transform our world away from pollution and the environmental burden of carbon fuels.
-And sustainability is not only an increasingly common aspect to annual corporate reporting, but a way of working that an ever-larger number of industries acknowledge as good business.
+Sustainability is increasingly a fundamental of annual corporate policies.

 The future is brighter for these shifts.
 But with the emergence of clean renewable energy has arrived a need to innovate new solutions for electricity storage and use.

 “Just like the internet transformed how we work, socialize and interact, moving beyond the internal combustion engine (ICE) to a world of electric sustainable power generation and consumption is a profound change for citizens and companies alike,” says Northvolt’s Chief Business Development Officer, Martin Anderlind.